sergei-dyshel/glogg/README.fork.md

 - "Pin" (button to the right of edit box) frequent searches to the top of the history dropdown.
 - Search bar expression is parsed as `<include regex>|||<exclude regex>`.
 - Invalid expression is highlighted by yellow background.
+- Regex/fixed string toggle moved from options form to the panel.

 ## Keyboard/navigation improvements:
 - Pressing `t` in log view focuses search bar.